-- 1. The program advisor and student meet early in the Fall semester to review plans for the upcoming year based on last year's annual evaluations. - The program advisor will complete a formal year end evaluations that includes information on coursework, practica, research progress, and professional development.
+- 1. Early in the fall semester, the advisor and student review plans for the upcoming year based on last year's annual evaluation. - The advisor will complete a formal year end evaluation that includes information on coursework, practica, research progress, and professional development.
 Evaluations will include information on strengths and areas in need of further development.
 Evaluations are shared with the Advisory Panel and then discussed with the student.
 This signed evaluation becomes part of the student's permanent record.